HRGV/phyloFlash/docs/usage.md

 ## 2.3.
 Customizing the run

+`-skip_spades` Do not use SPAdes to assemble full-length sequences from extracted reads

+`-emirge` Use EMIRGE to reconstruct full-length sequences from extracted reads.
+(Default: Off)

+`-poscov` Use Nhmmer to find positional coverage of reads across Barrnap's HMM model of the 16S and 18S rRNA genes from a subsample of reads, as an estimate of coverage evenness.
+(Default: Off)

 `-id N` Minimum % identity of reads to map against reference database.
 Must be between 63 and 98.
 Set to a lower value for very divergent taxa.
 Default: 70.

 `-clusterid N` % identity threshold for reference sequence clustering step.
 Must be between 50 and 100.
 Default: 97.

+`-taxlevel N` Level in the taxonomy string to use for taxonomic units (NTUs), for the taxonomic summary and to estimate diversity.
+Must be an integer, and starts with 1 for the highest taxonomic level (Domain).
+Default: 4.

 `-maxinsert N` Maximum insert size allowed for paired end read mapping.
 Must be between 0 and 1200.
 Default: 1200.

 `-sc` Use if data are from single-cell MDA libraries, option is passed to the SPAdes assembler.
+(Default: Off)

+`-dbhome DIR` Directory containing phyloFlash reference databases, prepared with `phyloFlash_makedb.pl`.
+(Default: Look in phyloFLash folder for highest SILVA version number)

 ### 2.3.
 Localization and compatibility options

-`-crlf` Use CRLF as the line terminator in CSV output, to be RFC4180 compliant
+`-crlf` Use CRLF as the line terminator in CSV output, to be RFC4180 compliant (Default: Off)

-`-decimalcomma` Use decimal comma instead of decimal point to fix locale problems for some European systems
+`-decimalcomma` Use decimal comma instead of decimal point to fix locale problems for some European systems (Default: Off)

 ### 2.4.
-Configuring output report
+Configuring output

-Prettify the output with the following options:

 `-html` Produce an HTML-formatted version of the report file.
 This helps improve readability and individual sections of the report can be collapsed.
+(Default: On, turn off with `-nohtml`)

 `-treemap` Include an interactive treemap of the NTU counts in the HTML report.
 This uses the Google Visualization API, which requires an Internet connection and that you agree to their [terms of service](https://developers.google.com/chart/terms), and is not open-source although it is free to use.
-(Experimental feature)
+(Default: Off)

+`-log` Write status messages printed to STDERR also to a log file (Default: Off)

+`-zip` Compress output into a tar.gz archive file (Default: Off)

+`-keeptmp` Keep temporary/intermediate files (Default: Off)

+`-everything` Turn on all the optional analyses and output options.
+Options without defaults and any local settings must still be specified.
+Equivalent to `-emirge -poscov -treemap -zip -log`

+`-almosteverything` Like `-everything` except without `-emirge`

 ## 3. Testing phyloFlash